Woody Point Memorial Hall: History

-During WWII, the monthly meeting of the Welfare Work Circle of the Women's National Emergency League (WNEL) was held in the library room in the Memorial Hall, where they made camouflage netting and woollen gloves, socks and balaclavas for British bomb victims during their working meetings.
+During World War II, the monthly meeting of the Welfare Work Circle of the Women's National Emergency League (WNEL) was held in the library room in the Memorial Hall, where they made camouflage netting and woollen gloves, socks and balaclavas for British bomb victims during their working meetings.
 This same group held fund-raisers in the hall during the war years with the first of these being advertised as "Petticoat Lane" in 1941.
 The library was still in use during the early war years when the Welfare Work Circle made use of its room.

 Local people indicate the importance of this hall in the social life of the area.
 The local community members speak fondly, the older ones alerently, on the broad range of activities held in the hall, which became very much a part of their lives.
 They talk of it as having a "sense of place" in the area's social memory.
 Some examples of organisations which have used the hall include: the Order of the Eastern Star; Royal Antediluvian Order of Buffaloes; Redcliffe Musical Arts Society; Redcliffe Eisteddfod Committee; Redcliffe Youth Club, Redcliffe Marching Girls, and the Indoor Bowls Club.
 The Humpybong Yacht Club, the Woody Point and Clontarf Progress Association, the Queensland Country Women's Association, Redcliffe Citizens Cultural Club, and the Pensioners League held monthly meetings in the hall.
 In addition, local dance schools made use of the hall, including the Sylvena School of Dancing (later became the Sharon Alback Dance School); and the Sylvia Curie Dance School.
 Alan and Pat Boulton still hold modern dance classes in the hall every Friday evening.

 During the Christmas school holidays, church services were held in the hall to cater for those campers who came regularly to the peninsula to stay in the tent cities which sprang up around Woody Point and Clontarf.
 Local election campaigns, such as those of Joe Grant in 1922, and Joe Grice in 1939, were also launched in the hall.
 In 1924, the Redcliffe Town Council met in the hall on the last Tuesday of each month.
 Frank Nicklin, a Queensland Premier, spoke at the hall in his State election campaign.
-During WWII it was a distribution point for ration cards.
+During World War II it was a distribution point for ration cards.
 It has served, and continues to serve, as a voting booth for all elections.
 Wrestling and boxing events have also been held in the hall.
 Music appreciation classes were being held there as late as the 1990s.
 Some of the hall's tenants utilized the stage and its dressing rooms to perform plays and musical theatre.
 In addition, the hall has been used for many fund-raising events; for example, the Cancer campaign with a "Dark Night" Masquerade Ball.
 The Redcliffe Historical Society used the hall for fund-raisers; and fetes aimed at fund-raising have occurred, while card parties have been held during the years.
 Local schools have also made regular use of the hall for balls and concerts.